SophieWilson/StrokeAnalysis/README.md

 ###### ** Preprocessing files **
-(These files are not in this repo as they relate to the actual data used which is not publically available) datapreprocessing - Inital preprocessing and exploration, this was run first. datawrangling.py - Some additional code required to subset outlier class (offshoot of preprocessing) SMOTE.py - The smote augmentation of data
+(These files are not in this repo as they relate to the actual data used which is not publically available) datapreprocessing - Inital preprocessing and data exploration/visualisation using PCA etc., this was run first. datawrangling.py - Some additional code required to subset outlier class (offshoot of preprocessing) SMOTE.py - The smote augmentation of data